-(d) Proper discharge of responsibilities by Board Committee chairs. (e) Appointments of Board and Board Committees chairmen based on appropriate criteria. (f) Quality communications. (g) Well-prepared and comprehensively documented meeting minutes (h) Board informed of Board Committee's deliberation sufficiently and on a timely basis.
-The self-assessment for individual directors assesses the individual Board member's roles, responsibilities and functions based on the criteria established by the NC which includes fit and proper, contribution and performance and calibre and personality.
-On the other hand, the criteria stated in Audit Committee Members' Peer Performance Evaluation are as below: - a) Exhibition on trustworthiness, dynamic participation, integrity, capability in handling conflict, interpersonal ability and the enthusiasm to tackle problems proactively. b) Appropriateness of experience to meet the objectives of the Audit Committee's Terms of Reference, including financial literacy.
-Participation in ongoing education to improve the understanding of pertinent regulatory, accounting, reporting, auditing and industry issues. d) Level of analyse and evaluates the Company's business and risk environment. e) Level of understanding of the Company's significant financial and non-financial risk, compliance processes, financial and statutory reporting requirements, significant accounting policies, accounting estimates and financial reporting practices.
-The NC evaluated AC through Audit Committee Evaluation Form based on the criteria of quality and composition, skills and competencies as well as meeting administration and conduct.
-As an important independent element within the Board, individual INEDs performed self-assessment of his/her independence based on the criteria as per MMLR.
-Confirmation and declaration by the Independent Directors were obtained in relation to compliance with Paragraphs 15.05 and 15.06 of MMLR.
-The above evaluation had been carried out and deliberated by the members of the NC and the summary result of the assessment was presented by the Chairperson of the NC to the Board.
-The Company Secretary circulated to each Director the relevant assessment and review forms/questionnaires in relation to the aforementioned evaluations with sufficient time for the relevant Directors to complete them in advance of the meeting of NC and the Board in order for the Company Secretary to collate the assessment/review results for NC to review and report to the Board.
+(d) Proper discharge of responsibilities by Board Committee chairs.

+- (e) Appointments of Board and Board Committees chairmen based on appropriate criteria. - (f) Quality communications. - (g) Well-prepared and comprehensively documented meeting minutes - (h) Board informed of Board Committee's deliberation sufficiently and on a timely basis.

+The self-assessment for individual directors assesses the individual Board member's roles, responsibilities and functions based on the criteria established by the NC, which includes fit and proper, contribution and performance and calibre and personality.

+On the other hand, the criteria stated in Audit Committee Members' Peer Performance Evaluation are as below: -

+- a) Exhibition on trustworthiness, dynamic participation, integrity, capability in handling conflict, interpersonal ability and the enthusiasm to tackle problems proactively. - b) Appropriateness of experience to meet the objectives of the Audit Committee's Terms of Reference, including financial literacy. - Participation in ongoing education to improve the understanding of pertinent regulatory, accounting, reporting, auditing and industry issues. - d) Ability to analyse and evaluate the Company's business and risk environment. - e) Level of understanding of the Company's significant financial and non-financial risk, compliance processes, financial and statutory reporting requirements, significant accounting policies, accounting estimates and financial reporting practices.

+The NC evaluated AC through the AC Evaluation Form based on the criteria of quality and composition, skills and competencies, as well as meeting administration and conduct.

+As an essential component of Board independence, each INED has executed an annual Declaration of Independence to confirm that he/she continues to meet the criteria of an Independent Director as prescribed under Paragraph 1.01 of the MMLR.
+In addition to the declaration, the NC also conducted an annual independence assessment of all INEDs using the Assessment of Independence of Independent Director Form.
+This assessment considers not only compliance with the definition of independence under the MMLR but also evaluates any relationships or transactions that may impair their independence and objectivity in discharging their duties.

+The above evaluation had been carried out and deliberated by the members of the NC, and the summary result of the assessment was presented by the Chairperson of the NC to the Board.

+The Company Secretaries circulated to each Director the relevant assessment and review forms/questionnaires in relation to the